AlfredBerg/rod-crawler/README.md

 # TODO
-* Only do active crawling if url is in scope
+* Only press each element once
+* Make concurrency work (use browsers instead of tabs)